 A PG shard is the data of one of the participating OSDs in one PG.

-For replica-pools, the shard size equals pg_size / pool_size
+For replica-pools, the shard size equals pg_size / pool_size - one full copy.

-, k is the number of data chunks in the EC profile.
+For EC-pools, the shard size equals pg_size / (pool_size * k), k is the number of data chunks in the EC profile.

 In theory, each OSD should thus be filled exactly the same relative amount, all are e.g. 30% full.
 In practice, not so much:

-The cluster, which was the motivation to create this balancer, had devices (same device class, weighted at 1.0) ranging from 55% to 80% size utilization.
+One cluster, which was the motivation to create this balancer, had devices (same device class, weighted at 1.0) ranging from 55% to 80% size utilization.

-The reason is this: The cluster has many pools of different sizes (at time of writing 46), OSD sizes vary from 1T to 14T, 4 to 40 OSDs per server.
+The reason is this: the cluster has many pools of different sizes (at time of writing 46), OSD sizes vary from 1T to 14T, 4 to 40 OSDs per server.

-And the mgr balancer
+And the mgr balancer couldn't handle this.

 Ceph's included balancer optimizes by PG count on devices.
 It does so by analyzing each pool independently, and then tries to move each pool's PGs so that each participating device has equal normalized PG counts.
 Normalized means placing double the PGs on a double-sized OSD.

-Example: Placing 600 PGs on a 2T and 4T OSD means each 1T gets 600PGs/(4T+2T) = 100PGs/T
+Example: placing 600 PGs on a 2T and 4T OSD means each 1T gets 600PGs/(4T+2T) = 100PGs/T, thus the 2T OSD gets 200PGs, the 4T OSD 400.

 PG counts are powers of two, so distributing them really equally will almost never work.